 Photographs / video: Fernando Alda, Davide Curatola

-The complex is located at the heart of the inner city of Madrid, and is composed of three buildings: Prado 19, 21, and Santa Catalina 10, and is fully Listed as BIC (Bien de Interés Cultural) with the category of Monument.
-The original building of Prado 21 was designed in 1884 by Enrique Fort y Luis de Landecho, with interiors by Arturo Mélida y Alinari.
-Restoration and refurbishment works are necessary to face the next decades.
-In autumn 2020 Ateneo celebrates its Bicentenary showing a new vision, but maintaining the same identity of the “Docta Casa” as Valle-Inclán described in “Luces de Bohemia”.
+The complex is located in the heart of the inner city of Madrid, and is composed by three buildings: Prado 19, 21, and Santa Catalina 10.
+It is listed as a BIC (Bien de Interés Cultural) with the category of a Monument.
+The original building of Prado 21 was designed in 1884 by Enrique Fort y Luis de Landecho, with interiors made by Arturo Mélida y Alinari.

-● Restoration and refurbishment, an attitude: the key aim of the project is to eliminate all negative impacts suffered by the building in last century, and the update to current accessibility standards.
-The restoration and repair of the existing is driven by the idea that the original structure should be emphasized in its spatial context and original materiality, the new reflects the lost without imitating it.
-Following the Charter of Venice and for a clear reading of the intervention, all the new works and additions are linked by the use of a new and unique material: oak wood.
+● Restoration and refurbishment, an attitude: the key aim of the project is to eliminate all negative impacts which influenced the building in the last century.
+Besides, it was updated to current accessibility standards.
+The restoration and reparation of the existing is driven by the idea that the original structure should be emphasized in its spatial context and original materiality.
+The new reflects the old without imitating it.
+Following the charter of Venice and for a clear reading of the whole intervention, all the new works and additions are linked by using a new and unique material: oak wood.

 ● Returning natural light to Ateneo: the whole process has been a work of “contemporary archaeology”.
-The original main section of the building was impressive with skylights over the main two stairs that were able to articulate spatially the complex.
-In the middle of the 20th century, these skylights were closed, and now, the project invests most of the budget and the efforts in this main and brilliant longitudinal section, in recovering its spatial configuration, and returning natural light to Ateneo in its Bicentenary!
+The existing main section of the building was equipped with skylights over the main two stairs.
+Those were able to articulate spatially to the complex.
+In the middle of the 20th century, these skylights and the double story high entrance hall were closed.
+The project invests most of the efforts in this main longitudinal section, in recovering its spatial configuration and returning natural light to Ateneo!